 Some have the notion that all herbs and foods are safe to combine with medications because they are natural.
 However, everything you put in your mouth has the potential to interact since it travels the digestive system in similar ways to medications.
 Some drugs can interfere with the body’s ability to absorb nutrients, and certain herbs and foods can speed up or slow down the action of a medication.

 Interaction symptoms can include headaches, flu-like symptoms, increased anxiety, insomnia, nausea and some can be life threatening.

 The team at Point of Return specialize in this field and know that an interaction can create unnecessary discomfort or pose a danger.
 Our program outlines herb, food and over-the-counter medications that may interact with Antidepressants, Benzodiazepines and Sleeping Pills.

-Some items such as artificial sweeteners should be avoided when possible, whereas specific herbs should be gradually tapered versus an abrupt discontinuation.
-Please do not start or stop any item recommended by a healthcare practitioner.
-You should consult with your medical professional to determine if any interaction item needs to be tapered.
+Some items such as artificial sweeteners should be avoided when possible, whereas some herbs should be gradually tapered versus an abrupt discontinuation.
+Always consult with your medical professional to determine if any interaction item needs to be tapered.